tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/creation_celestial_body_settings.rst

          :language: python

 The :class:`~tudatpy.numerical_simulation.environment.SystemOfBodies` class (the type of the ``bodies`` variable in the above simulation) is at the heart of many Tudat simulations.
-It contains all properties of your celestial and manmade bodies, and is used to retrieve properties of your accelerations, state derivative models, output variables, etc. A more detailed discussion of the architecture of the :class:`~tudatpy.numerical_simulation.environment.Body` and :class:`~tudatpy.numerical_simulation.environment.SystemOfBodies` classes, as well as their constituent environment models and possible interdependencies, are discussed :ref:`here <environment_architecture>`
+It contains all properties of your celestial and artificial bodies, and is used to retrieve properties of your accelerations, state derivative models, output variables, etc. A more detailed discussion of the architecture of the :class:`~tudatpy.numerical_simulation.environment.Body` and :class:`~tudatpy.numerical_simulation.environment.SystemOfBodies` classes, as well as their constituent environment models and possible interdependencies, are discussed :ref:`here <environment_architecture>`

 It is crucial to understand the distinction between ``body_settings`` (of type :class:`~tudatpy.numerical_simulation.environment_setup.BodyListSettings`) and ``bodies`` (of type :class:`~tudatpy.numerical_simulation.environment.SystemOfBodies`).
 The former is merely a list of